inkstitch/inkstitch/README.md

 Things took off from there.
 I continued adding features as I needed them, and by this point, very little if any of the original code remains.

 The goal of Ink/Stitch is to provide a powerful embroidery digitizing platform for everyone **completely free**.
 I want to open up the field of embroidery design, making it approachable even for those who can't spend hundreds or thousands of dollars on software.
 And I want folks like me, who love to combine code with art, to have an open, extensible, and approachable platform to hack on.

+# License

+ink/stitch: an extension for machine embroidery design using Inkscape Copyright (C) 2010 Jon Howell
+Copyright (C) 2015 Bas Wijnen - these additions also released under AGPLv3 Copyright (C) 2015 Steven Siegl
+Copyright (C) 2016-2018 Lex Neva

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.